vilhelmbergsoe/site/blog/neural-networks.md

 		   w_{n} \\
 	   \end{bmatrix}$$

-Here the whole notatoin for the weighted sum can be simplified to the dot-product of the two vectors, where we then add the bias term and it is passed to the activation function.
+Here the whole notation for the weighted sum can be simplified to the dot-product of the two vectors, where we then add the bias term and it is passed to the activation function.